All Main Stage Performances will be on Friday evenings at 8:00pm, Saturdays at 3:00pm & 8:00pm, and Sunday afternoons at 3:00pm

 December 22 - 23

-Join us for a night of cheer and merriment as we celebrate Holiday music of yesterday and today.
+Join us for a night of cheer and merriment as we celebrate Holiday music of yesterday and today with live music and some of your favorite MMT singers.
 Songs once made famous by the likes of Bing Crosby, Rosemary Clooney and even Mariah Carey are now brought back to life by some of your favorite Music Mountain Theatre performers!
 A portion of the proceeds will go to Fisherman’s Mark Food Pantry, in Lambertville NJ.

 January 5 - 21